Saurabhvsharma/ypg2yui3/Young-Persons-Guide-to-YUI3.md

 ### interacting with innerHTML and attributes

 JavaScript in the browser is useful for orchestrating behaviors.
-To do this we need to beable to get the values inside HTML elements as well as their attributes.
+To do this we need to get the values inside HTML elements as well as their attributes.
 This is easy with _YUI3_.
 The [node] module provides us with a rich set of methods for interacting with the _DOM_ but you only need a few to get useful work done.
 This is done in two steps